Top 5 Richest Hotel Moguls and How They Got There

 2. Donald Trump

-Donald Trump got his start in the real estate industry by working for his father at Elizabeth Trump and Son, a middle-class rental company in New York City.
-While still in his 20s, Trump used a $500,000 investment to add over a million dollars in value to a foreclosed apartment complex in Cincinnati, Ohio.
-He quickly moved on to larger building projects and was applauded for his use of attractively designed architecture.
-The Trumpster later set his sights on the hotel industry, and he reopened New York’s Commodore Hotel as the Grand Hyatt New York in 1980.
+Trump later set his sights on the hotel industry and reopened New York’s Commodore Hotel as the Grand Hyatt New York in 1980.
 He continued to build hotels in America and internationally, and some of his most successful projects bear his name.
-Trump World Tower, a 72-story residential skyscraper located across from the United Nations Headquarters, was completed in 2001.
-Trump is currently worth more than $3 billion and is developing multiple hotel projects worldwide.
+Trump World Tower, a 72-story residential skyscraper across from the United Nations Headquarters, was completed in 2001.
+Trump is currently worth over $3 billion and developing multiple hotel projects worldwide.

 3. William Barron Hilton